Getting Started

 After this code executes, a set of Java files will be written to the location /path/to/java/api/files

-.
-These java files will be a generated API based on the data model defined by the schemas in our state engine, and will provide convenient methods to access that data.
+files will be a generated API based on the data model defined by the schemas in our state engine, and will provide

 Initializing multiple types